kristo-aun/egd-web/docs/TOMCAT.md

 Now remove everything except the certificate and then add the certificate to truststore

     keytool -import -alias smtp.gmail.com -keystore egd.truststore -file gmail.crt

+## Bing translation service
+Same thing with has to be done with Bing translator API.

+    openssl s_client -connect datamarket.accesscontrol.windows.net:443 > ms.crt

+Now remove everything except the certificate and then add the certificate to truststore

+    keytool -import -alias datamarket.accesscontrol.windows.net -keystore egd.truststore -file ms.crt